SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 The FDA slide deck makes substantially the same points.  <sup id="fn7a">[[7]](#fn7)</sup>
-There's some slightly subtle foofraw about noninferiority criteria according to the 97.5% lower confidence limit of the difference of&hellip; something or other.
-But the details here are unlikely to be of broad interest: the game is to make sure the 3rd dose doesn't _harm_ immunity, and after that it _helps_.
+There's some slightly subtle foofraw about noninferiority criteria according to the 97.5% lower confidence limit of the difference of&hellip; something or other about which you probably don't care.
+While the details here are unlikely to be of broad interest, the game is to make sure the 3rd dose doesn't _harm_ immunity, and after that it _helps_.

 One thing that stood out to me in the FDA slides is that this was a _small_ study: $N = 23$ in Phase 1 and $N = 306$ in Phase 2/3.
 So it's _definitely_ underpowered to detect